Why Do You Need Hiking Sandals

 Keen Newport H2

 Keen designed their Newport H2 closed toe sandals specifically for watersports.
-Newport H2 sandals’ polyester webbing are able to repel moisture thanks to a layer of hydrophobic foam.
-You can tighten or loosen these sandals with an upper elastic cord as well as 3M pull loops.
+Newport H2 polyester webbing are able to repel moisture thanks to a layer of hydrophobic foam.
+You can tighten or loosen them with an upper elastic cord as well as 3M pull loops.

-While the main features of this sandal are related to its durability and waterproof technology, these sandals also have comfortable midsoles.
-Manufacturers used an EVA cushioning for comfort and a patented Clarino Sedia antimicrobial coating to stop odors from clinging to your sandals.
+While the main features of this sandal are related to its durability and waterproof technology, these also have comfortable midsoles.
+Manufacturers used an EVA cushioning for comfort and a patented Clarino Sedia antimicrobial coating to stop odors from clinging.

 Sizes of the Newport H2 run from US Men’s 7 to 17 and are available in 23 colors.
-Average weight for these sandals is 1 pound 12 ounces.
+Average weight for a pair is 1 pound 12 ounces.
 Before you purchase Keen’s Newport H2, just know that they tend to run half a size small.

-The Keen Newport H2 sandals are best for hikers who plan to use their sandals extensively on hiking treks, especially in damp areas.
-These sandals were designed primarily for their durability and traction control.
+The Keen Newport H2 are best for hikers who plan to use their sandals extensively on hiking treks, especially in damp areas.
+They were designed primarily for their durability and traction control.

 - Designed for watersports with hydrophobic foam.